grafana/jsonnet-libs/istio-2-mixin/README.md

 ```

 ## Alerts overview
-- IstioHighCPUUsageWarning: High vCPU usage can indicate that the k8s environment is underprovisioned.
-- IstioHighCPUUsageCritical: High vCPU usage can indicate that the k8s environment is underprovisioned.
 - IstioHighRequestLatencyWarning: High request latency between pods can indicate that there are performance issues within the k8s environment.
 - IstioGalleyValidationFailuresWarning: Istio Galley is reporting failures for a number of configurations.
 - IstioListenerConfigConflictsCritical: Istio Pilot is seeing a number of inbound and or outbound listener conflicts by envoy proxies.